zachtheyek/dotfiles/README.md

 Further, if you'd like to add your own package:

-1. Create a new directory matching the package name
+1. Create a new directory in this repository with the package name
-2. Add your config files in the same structure as they appear in `~`
+2. Add your config files in the same structure as they appear in `$HOME`
 3. Run `./install.sh <package-name>` to symlink it

 Example: